Directional and contra-directional coupling in Huygens' metawaveguide microring resonators: Results and Discussions

 By initially setting the width of the SWG waveguide segments equal to the width of the Huygens’ waveguide segments, we observed a small bandgap of approximately $\Delta\lambda_\mathrm{init} \sim$ 1.5 nm at the center of the Huygens’ waveguide operating bandwidth ($\lambda$ = 1550 nm).
-This bandgap corresponds to the back-coupling between the Huygens’ waveguide and the SWG waveguide supermodes and was analyzed using band diagram calculations, as exemplified in Fig.~\ref{fig:Figure4}(c).
-To increase the bandgap width, we narrowed one segment in each pair of silicon segments in the SWG waveguide, $i.e.,$ we made the inner segment width ($w_\mathrm{i}$) smaller.
+This bandgap corresponds to the contra-directional coupling between the Huygens’ waveguide and the SWG waveguide supermodes and was analyzed using band diagram calculations, as shown in Figure~\ref{fig:Figure4}(c).
+The contra-directional coupling is a power exchange enabled by the grating vector, and occurs only for a specified spectral region--the “bandgap” (grey circle).
+A detail of the contra-directional coupling mechanism in the band diagram is provided in Figure S6 in Supporting Information Section VI.
+To increase the bandgap, we narrowed one segment in each pair of silicon segments in the SWG waveguide, $i.e.,$ we made the inner segment width ($w_\mathrm{i}$) smaller.
 This change induced a blue-shift in the bandgap center wavelength, attributed to the reduced silicon content thus a lower equivalent refractive index in the SWG waveguide.
 To shift the bandgap center back to the target wavelength ($\lambda$ = 1550 nm), we optimally widened the adjacent segments, $i.e.,$ we made the outer segment width ($w_\mathrm{o}$ $>$ $w_\mathrm{i}$) larger.
-After repeating this procedure for each inner segment width in the range $w_\mathrm{i}$ $\mathrm\epsilon$ [0.2,0.55] $\mu$m, we obtained the simulation results shown in Fig.~\ref{fig:Figure4}(d).
+After repeating this procedure for each inner segment width in the range $w_\mathrm{i}$ $\mathrm\epsilon$ [0.2,0.55] $\mu$m, we obtained the simulation results shown in Figure~\ref{fig:Figure4}(d).
 The maximum achievable bandgap was found to be of approximately $\Delta\lambda_\mathrm{max} \sim$ 15 nm.
 Both the bandgap as a function of inner segment width, $\Delta\lambda$($w_\mathrm{i}$), and the outer segment width as a function of inner segment width, $w_\mathrm{o}$($w_\mathrm{i}$), were fitted with second-degree polynomials, providing the basis for the design of an apodized filter.